Do to Covid-19 and social distancing restrictions the 2020 Gospel Music Spectacular Date has Changed

 Danny loves to be outdoors hunting and fishing.
 His greatest pleasure is when he is out in the woods hunting coon with his Walker and Blue tic hounds.
 He always has an exciting story to tell of his coon hunting adventures!

-Danny resides in Lebanon, Missouri where he is currently serving his third term as the Presiding Commissioner of Laclede County.
-He and his wife Nancy have three children, thirteen grandchildren, and one great-grandchild.
+Danny resides in Lebanon, Missouri where he has retired from serving his third term as the Presiding Commissioner of Laclede County.
+He and his wife Nancy have three children, fourteen grandchildren, and two great-grandchild and another on the way.

 Becky (Rhoades) Buttrey